"Hello. Hello, Doctor. It's so very, very nice to meet you."

 The Doctor: Uh, Amy.
 This is... well... she's my TARDIS.
 Except she's a woman.
 She's a woman, and she's my TARDIS.
 Amy: She's the TARDIS?
 The Doctor: And she's a woman.
 She's a woman, and she's the TARDIS.
 Amy: (beat) Did you wish really hard?
 The Doctor: Shut up!
 Not like that.
 The TARDIS: Hello.
 I'm...
 Sexy.
 The Doctor: Oh, still shut up!

 Time is running out for the body of Idris, as it also was for Auntie & Uncle without constant repair by House.
 House is intent on killing again unless given a reason not to.
 The Doctor seems to be negotiating with House and giving helpful information on how to re-enter the larger universe without much cause for the trust he proclaims to have.
 As it turns out it was a ruse, since the Doctor knew deleting rooms (part of the required trickery for re-entry) transports any living entities inside them into the main control room.
 Idris' body dies while imparting some secret to Rory: "the only water in the forest is the river".
 The Doctor is happy, because that means that Sexy can recombine with the TARDIS hardware.
-He tells his "old girl" to finish House off.Afterwards, the TARDIS reanimates Idris' body one last time in order to share a few tearful last words with her Doctor.
+He tells his "old girl" to finish House off - since he tried to consume something dimensionally transcendent, as her energy re-inhabits the physical TARDIS, it's now bigger than the thing which ate it, and House is destroyed.Afterwards, the TARDIS reanimates Idris' body one last time in order to share a few tearful last words with her Doctor.
 Although she's going nowhere, she knows she'll never be able to speak to him again, so she says two things she'd been wanting to say to him: "Hello" and, as Idris' body vaporises, "I love you".Amy and Rory get a new bedroom.
 They hope for one without bunk beds this time, although the Doctor just loves the idea of a bed with a ladder.
 As they leave to check it out, the Doctor installs a security field around the matrix to prevent it from being compromised again, and gently talks to the TARDIS, not expecting an answer — only for a nearby lever to move on its own, sending the TARDIS to its next destination.

 Author Appeal: Gaiman's love of the power of stories is in full effect.